The explosion jets of the core-collapse supernova remnant Circinus X-1: The exploding jets of CCSNR Cir X-1

 Overall, we argue that the morphology of the Africa Nebula (Cir X-1 SNR) hints at shaping by at least two energetic pairs of jets during the explosion process.
 The very late jets that shaped the rings were about equal in power.
 In the pairs of jets along the south-north axis, the southern jets, which we identify as at least three, were much more energetic than the northern jets.
 We, therefore, add the Africa Nebula to the group of point-symmetric CCSNRs.
-This group is the strongest observational support of the JJEM, and poses a huge challenge to the neutrino-driven explosion mechanism.
+This group provides the strongest observational support for the JJEM and poses a significant challenge to the neutrino-driven explosion mechanism.